 Cátia Santos-Pereira took her Bachelor’s degree in Genetics and Biotechnology (University of Trás-os-Montes e Alto Douro, Vila Real, 2012) and her Master’s degree in Molecular Genetics (University of Minho, Braga, 2016).
-Currently, she is a PhD student in the Doctoral Program in Applied and Environmental Biology (PDBMA) at the University of Minho.
+She was a PhD student in the Doctoral Program in Applied and Environmental Biology (PDBMA) at the University of Minho.

-Her work aims to uncover the molecular mechanisms underlying the anticancer activity of the milk-derived protein lactoferrin, focusing on its interactors, with the final goal of contributing to its rational therapeutic application.
-She is developing her work under the supervision of Manuela Côrte-Real (CBMA/UMinho) and Lígia Rodrigues (CEB/UMinho), in collaboration with Nuno Cerqueira and Sérgio Sousa (FMUP/BioSIM).
+Her work aimed to uncover the molecular mechanisms underlying the anticancer activity of the milk-derived protein lactoferrin, focusing on its interactors, with the final goal of contributing to its rational therapeutic application.
+She developed her work under the supervision of Manuela Côrte-Real (CBMA/UMinho) and Lígia Rodrigues (CEB/UMinho), in collaboration with Nuno Cerqueira and Sérgio Sousa (FMUP/BioSIM).

 Bovine Milk Lactoferrin Selectively Kills Highly Metastatic Prostate Cancer PC-3 and Osteosarcoma MG-63 Cells In Vitro